 I teach in the following courses at the University of Amsterdam, The Netherlands.

 Biodiversity & Global Change: I am the coordinator and main lecturer of the 3rd year bachelor course "Biodiversity & Global Change".
 This course provides knowledge about the geographic distribution of species and ecosystems and about biodiversity changes in the past, the present and the future.
 The course consists of ca. 20 lectures, paper discussions and a computer practicum (GIS and relational databases).
 It runs each year in October/November.

-Spatial Processes in Ecology and Evolution: I am contributing with lectures and a short computer practicum (R software) to this course within the track Ecology & Evolution of the MSc in Biological Sciences.
-My contribution is focused on macroecology and spatial autocorrelation in biodiversity datasets.
+Global Ecology and Biodiversity: New course!
+I am starting this new course within the track Ecology & Evolution of the MSc in Biological Sciences in December 2018.
+The course is focused on macroecology and species distribution modelling using large biodiversity datasets.